robdmc/consecution/README.md

 computation graphs.

 What's missing, however, is a tool for creating pipeline -- or more precicely -- directed-graphs of processing nodes.
-Ideally the tools would be like a limited version of <a href="http://storm.apache.org/"> Apache Storm</a>.
-It would incorporate a simplified version of the Apache Strom topology abstraction and create a syncrhonous, single-threaded execution strategy.
+Ideally the tool would be like a limited version of <a href="http://storm.apache.org/"> Apache Storm</a>.
+It would incorporate a simplified version of the topology abstraction from Storm and create a syncrhonous, single-threaded execution strategy.
 "But!"
 I can hear you saying.
 "This will not scale well for big data."
 My response would be that you don't actually have big data.
 And if you do, then you are probably better off using tools like Storm that have been specically designed to accomodate "big data".